AydemSavage/AydemSavage.github.io/README.md

 ## Step 3 - Format website using Jekyll

 Jekyll is one of the most popular static website generators at the moment.
-And we will use it to create a beautiful looking website with just a few clicks.
+And you will use it to create a beautiful looking website with just a few clicks.

 1. From your resume repository, Select the **Settings** tab on the top of the page.
 2. Scroll down until you see the **GitHub Pages** section.